FTSDevelopment/Dev/README.md

-"This program allows the user to see information about a stock.
+This program allows the user to see information about a stock.
 By entering at symbol(NASDAQ is the only one supported right now) into the search bar, graphs, stock information, and news will all be displayed.

 <b>
 How To Use :